cs640-fall20205/joins-activity-ALYAN-ALAM/src/postgres/joins.md

     Because c5 and c6 are not in customers table.

 5. When is a row from Customers or Orders included?

+    Its only happen when we used Joins.

 6. What is the meaning of INNER JOIN?

+    Inner Join only includes rows where the join condition is true.

 ---